FarbodSalamat-Zadeh/FlashcardsApp/README.md

 [![Build Status](https://travis-ci.org/FarbodSalamat-Zadeh/FlashcardsApp.svg?branch=master)](https://travis-ci.org/FarbodSalamat-Zadeh/FlashcardsApp)

-A simple, functional flashcards app that follows exam board specifications.
+A simple, functional flashcards app that follows exam board specifications for GCSE exams in England.

 ## Description

 This flashcard app is designed to follow the specifications for the courses of particular exam boards.
-The full list of subjects and courses is below:
+A list of subjects and courses covered by this app is below:

-Edexcel IGCSE:
+Edexcel (IGCSE):
-- Biology (partially complete)
+- Biology
 - Chemistry (partially complete)
 - Physics (partially complete)

+AQA:
+- French (coming soon)
+- Spanish (coming soon)

 ## Copyright